GeneralDucky/GeneralDucky.github.io/_posts/2018-6-19-BinarySearch.md

 title: Binary Search
 ---
 Binary Search is an efficient method of searching in an ordered list.
 If we have an unordered list and are told to search for a particular element, we have no choice but to search the entire list.
-When we examine an element in the list, we don't get any information about the rest of the elements in the list.
+This is because when we examine an element in the list, we don't get any information about the rest of the elements in the list.

 However, when we examine an element in an ordered list, we do get information about other elements.
 {-5,-2,0,2,4,6,8,9,10}